 I’ll do almost anything to avoid checking a bag when I travel.
-It’s easier—and more importantly, an escort’s suitcase isn’t exactly something you want casually inspected at baggage claim.
+It’s easier and, more importantly, an escort’s suitcase isn’t exactly something you want casually inspected at baggage claim.

 Rushing is never a good idea for me.
 But everything was fine.
 Completely fine.
 Right?

-Then I heard it…a pop.
+That’s when I heard a pop.

 It all happened in seconds.

-I just stood there, quietly betrayed by a zipper.
+I just stood there.
+Quietly betrayed by a zipper.

 People stared.
-Someone even gasped.
+Someone gasped.

 And all I could think was: I do like a man on his knees.

 Not the time.
 Not the place.
-Still noted.

 It’s safe to say I won’t forget that day.

 Moral of the story: if you’re not occasionally mortified, you’re probably not living all that interestingly.
-Don’t take yourself too seriously—you’ll survive.
+Don’t take yourself too seriously.
+You’ll survive.

 That carry-on has since been retired.

-And whoever you are, Gate 14B… thank you.we
+And whoever you are, Gate 14B… thank you.